Rare-earth element: North Korea

 North Korea has been reported to have exported rare-earth ore to China, about US$1.88 million worth during May and June 2014.

 Norway

-In June 2024, Rare Earths Norway found a rare-earth oxide deposit of 8.8 million metric tons in Telemark, Norway, making it Europe's largest known rare-earth element deposit.
+In June 2024, Rare Earths Norway (REN) found a rare-earth oxide deposit of 8.8 million metric tons in Telemark, Norway, making it Europe's largest known rare-earth element deposit.
 The mining firm predicted that it would finish developing the first stage of mining in 2030.